 The consequences of not hiring a Registered Master Builder (RMB) or a licensed trades person can be devastating.

 A building inspection conducted for a buyer or seller of a property is often the point when sub-standard work is identified - and by which time it can make it even harder to address with the tradesman responsible.
 Many real estate sale and purchase agreements fall over at this point.

-Due diligence when choosing a tradesperson
+Due diligence when choosing tradesmen

 LBPs are building practitioners who have been assessed as competent to carry out building work essential to the structure or weather tightness of residential buildings.
 A tradesman who is a LBP will likely have the LPB logo on their business card or other communications with you.